-Overarching Objective B: ADDRESS COMMON CHALLENGES IN ENVIRONMENT stakeholders Expected Results Result Indicators Indicative list of Output Output Indicators Newly adopted integrated Training activities and workshops addressing different stakeholders to support ecosystem-based Number of replicable or transferable actions to improve or restore the targeted ecosystem.
-Number of participating strategies and tools for sustainable management of coastal areas, etc. that include appropriate reflection of the ecosystem approach and planning and management for coastal zones.
-Spatial planning software, organisations that cooperate for improved local governance in coastal zones. that have been developed through a participatory exercise. information tools (GIS) and tools for data analysis, data integration and forecasting in support of decision- Number of organisations and their staff participating in workshops/training.
-Enhanced capacity of public authorities to plan makers that contribute to ecosystem assessment and monitoring of Mediterranean coastal Number of measures adopted to prevent negative impacts of coastal hazards. for, sustainably manage, use and monitor their coastal ecosystems, employing an effective participatory approach involving relevant stakeholders and local communities Number of coastal cities, relevant public authorities and other key stakeholders adopting new ICZM plans/guidelines for the sustainable management and use of coastal areas . zones.
-Knowledge sharing platforms benefitting local stakeholders involved in coastal planning and management.
-Communication materials for dissemination and engagement with societal stakeholders and the public at large, e.g. via schools, aquaria, maritime and Number of systemic tools available to strengthen planning, monitoring and management of coastal areas.
+Overarching Objective B: ADDRESS COMMON CHALLENGES IN ENVIRONMENT stakeholders Expected Results Result Indicators Indicative list of Output Output Indicators Expected Results Newly strateg manag that in of the that ha a particular public authorities to plan for, sustainably manage, use and monitor their coastal ecosystems, employing an effective participatory approach involving relevant stakeholders and local communities Number public stakeh plans/g sustain Newly adopted integrated strategies and tools for sustainable management of coastal areas, etc. that include appropriate reflection of the ecosystem approach and that have been developed through a participatory exercise.
+Training activities and workshops addressing different stakeholders to support ecosystem-based planning and management for coastal zones.
+Spatial planning software, information tools (GIS) and tools for data analysis, data Training activities and workshops addressing different stakeholders to support ecosystem-based planning and management for coastal zones.
+Spatial planning software, information tools (GIS) and tools for data analysis, data integration and forecasting in support of decision-makers that contribute to ecosystem assessment and monitoring of Number of participati organisations that coof for improved local governed in coastal zones.
+Number of organisation their staff participatin workshops/training.
+Number of participation organisation that coof for improved local governed in coastal zones.
+Number of participating organisations that cooperate for improved local governance in coastal zones.
+Number of organisations and their staff participating in workshops/training.
+Number of measures adopted to prevent negative impacts of Number of coastal cities, relevant public authorities and other key stakeholders adopting new ICZM plans/guidelines for the sustainable management and use of coastal areas .
+Number of systemic tools available to strengthen planning, monitoring and management of coastal areas.
 Number of communication and awareness-raising events.
-Surface area of habitats supported in order to attain a better conservation status (ENI / CBC 15). science museums, etc. Studies and data collection activities aimed at improving knowledge of marine ecosystems and their interlinkages with human activities.
+Surface area of habitats supported in order to attain a better conservation status (ENI / CBC 15).
 Number of studies, based on data collection activities, studying interlinkages between human activities and the environment.

-Thematic Objective B: ENVIRONMENTAL PROTECTION, CLIMATE CHANGE ADAPTATION AND MITIGATION Priority B.4.4: Integrated Coastal Zone Management - Incorporate the Ecosystem-Based management approach to ICZM into local development planning, through the improvement of intra-territorial coordination among different
+Thematic Objective B: ENVIRONMENTAL PROTECTION, CLIMATE CHANGE ADAPTATION AND MITIGATION

+Priority B.4.4: Integrated Coastal Zone Management - Incorporate the Ecosystem-Based management approach to ICZM into local development planning, through the improvement of intra-territorial coordination among different stakeholders